This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Avulsion, a tearing of the nerves away from the spine

-Brachial plexus injuries are most often seen in newborn babies as a result of birth trauma and injury.
+Brachial plexus injuries occur most often in newborn babies due to birth trauma and injury.
 Potential complications of pregnancy and childbirth that may increase the risk of developing Klumpke’s palsy include:

 - A difficult vaginal birth that causes pulling and stretching of the nerves